bifromqio/bifromq/.github/ISSUE_TEMPLATE/bug_report.md

   - PUB QPS per connection: [e.g. 10msg/s]
   - SUB QPS per connection: [e.g. 10msg/s]
   - Payload size: [e.g. 1KB]
+- FanIn & FanOut
+  - FanIn: [e.g. 5 means one sub client recieves messages from average 5 pub clients]
+  - FanOut: [e.g. 5 means one message is subscribed by average 5 sub clients]
+  - Please describe here how do you design your topic pattern and pub/sub messages: [e.g. 10 pub clients send messages to the topic: tp/{deviceName}/event, which each client use its unique deviceName.
+One sub client subscribe the topicfilter tp/+/event to recieve all the messages.]

 **Additional context**
 Add any other context about the problem here.